nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 Provider systems are required to publish Service Root URLs for major versions of FHIR APIs in the Spine Directory Service in the following format:

-{% include callout.html content="`https://[FQDN of FHIR Server]/[ODS Code]/[FHIR_VERSION_NAME]/{PROVIDER_MAJOR_VERSION}`" %}
+{% include callout.html content="`https://[FQDN of FHIR Server]/[ODS_CODE]/[FHIR_VERSION_NAME]/{API_MAJOR_VERSION}/{PROVIDER_ROUTING_SEGMENT}`" %}

-- `[FQDN of FHIR Server]` is the fully qualified domain name where traffic will be routed to the logical FHIR server for the organisation in question
+- `[FQDN_OF_FHIR_SERVER]` is the fully qualified domain name where traffic will be routed to the logical FHIR server for the organisation in question

-- `[ODS Code]` is the [Organisation Data Service](https://digital.nhs.uk/organisation-data-service) code which uniquely identifies the GP Practice organisation
+- `[ODS_CODE]` is the [Organisation Data Service](https://digital.nhs.uk/organisation-data-service) code which uniquely identifies the GP Practice organisation

 - `[FHIR_VERSION_NAME]` refers to the textual name identifying the major FHIR version, examples being `DSTU2` and `STU3`.
 The FHIR Version name SHALL be specified in UPPERCASE characters.

-- `{PROVIDER_VERSION}` identifies the major version number of the provider API.
-Where the provider version number is omitted, the major version SHALL be assumed to be 1.
+- `{API_MAJOR_VERSION}` identifies the major version number of the provider API.
+Where the provider API version number is omitted, the major version SHALL be assumed to be 1.

+- `{PROVIDER_ROUTING_SEGMENT}` enables providers to differentiate between GP Connect and non GP Connect requests (e.g. via a load balancer).
+If included, this optional provider routing segment SHALL be static across all the provider's GP Connect API endpoints.

 - The FHIR Base URL SHALL NOT contain a trailing `/`